catppuccin/nix/CONTRIBUTING.md

 Alternatively -- or if your port requires a build step -- you can make your own expression with `buildCatppuccinPort`.

-After creating your module, add the options to enable it in `test.nix` under the `nodes.machine` attrset.
-This will allow for your configuration to be tested along with the other modules in a VM automatically.
+After creating your module, add the options to enable it in `modules/tests/`.
+This will allow for your configuration to be tested along with the other modules automatically.

 <!-- This looks the best with the changelog generator. -->